AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 ### Add invalidation rule for segments.js {#invalidsegmentjs}

    If you are using targeted campaigns with AEM Screens, then the `segments.js file` served by the Dispatcher must be invalidated, as you add and publish new segments on AEM.
-Without this invalidation rule, new targeted campaigns do not work on the AEM Screens player (it shows the default content instead).
+Without this invalidation rule, new targeted campaigns do not work on the AEM Screens Player (it shows the default content instead).

 * Add an invalidation rule to `/etc/httpd/conf.dispatcher.d/available_farms/999_ams_publish_farm.any`.
 Here is the rule to add: